SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 # Use Cases {#uc}

-## Media Streaming {#uc-streaming}
+## Streaming and Interactive Media {#uc-media}

+Streaming media packets carry audio or video between server and client.
-Streaming video contains the occasional key frame ("I-frame") containing a full video frame.
+Video packets carry the occasional key frame ("I-frame") containing a full video frame.
 These frames are necessary to rebuild receiver state after loss of delta frames.
 The key frames are therefore more critical to deliver to the receiver than delta frames.

-Streaming video also contains audio frames which can be encoded separately and, thus, can be signaled separately (requirement:
-REQ-MEDIA-KEYFRAME).

-Audio is more critical than video for many applications, but its importance (relative to other packets in the flow) is still an application decision (requirements: REQ-MEDIA-AV-SEPARATE, REQ-MEDIA-CLIENT-DECIDES).
-For example, the ability of the receiver to change the priority by communicating to the network -- without cooperation of the sender -- gives a hearing-impaired user the ability to adjust video above audio.
+Audio is more critical than video for many applications, but its importance (relative to other packets in the flow) is still an application decision.

-Especially with media over QUIC, the server (or relay) sends the same stream to many receivers, including the same metadata.
-Thus, when a client needs different prioritization (e.g., video over audio or the other way around), this is only achievable by signaling that priority inversion from the client to the ISP router (requirement: REQ-CLIENT-DECIDES).

-Examples: live broadcast, on-demand video streaming
+Examples include live broadcast and on-demand video streaming.

-Requirements:

-  REQ-MEDIA-KEYFRAME:
-  : Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.

-  REQ-MEDIA-AV-SEPARATE:
-  :  Audio can be prioritized differently than video.

-Use cases:
+Interactive media includes content that a user can actively engage with and results in input and response actions that can be highly delay-sensitive.
+Examples include VoIP (Peer-to-Peer (P2P), group conferencing), gaming and eXtended Reality (XR).

-  1. In loss-prone networks or during reactive policy events, retransmissions cause long delays.
+During congestion or other reactive policy events, retransmissions cause long delays.
 All packets being treated the same can have challenges in efficiently handling/forwarding data.
 Today, there is no way to identify packets which are less important and/or loss-tolerant to prioritize packets in challenging networks and/or during reactive events.

-  2. Some media frames may be able to tolerate more delay over the wire than others (e.g., live media frames require very low latency while a background image for augmented reality may be delivered with more delay tolerance).
+Some media frames may be able to tolerate more delay over the wire than others (e.g., live media frames require very low latency while a background image for augmented reality may be delivered with more delay tolerance).
 Even when the media payload is not encrypted, the network has no means to distinguish these different requirements.

-## Interactive Media {#uc-interactive}

-Interactive media includes content that a user can actively engage with and results in input and response actions that can be highly delay-sensitive.

-Examples: VoIP (Peer-to-Peer (P2P), group conferencing), gaming, eXtended Reality (XR).

 Requirements:

-  REQ-PACKET-NATURE:
-  : The receiver indicates that a flow can be allowed to be delayed/buffered (bulk data transfer) or not (interactive traffic) and requests that the network honors the incoming flow's per-packet signals, which prevents denial of service of mis-marked incoming flows.

-Use cases:

-  1. A mobile/roaming user prioritizes audio over video during a VoIP call to have a seamless meeting experience.

-## Accommodate-Delay Traffic {#uc-accommodate-delay}
+REQ-PACKET-PRIORITY: Packet priority relative to other packets in the transport flow (UDP 4-tuple).
+REQ-PACKET-DELAY: Metadata to indicate whether the packet can tolerate delay.

+## Mixed-Traffic and User Preferences {#uc-preferences}

-Accommodate-Delay traffic includes content that is more resilient to buffering and delays (e.g., file copy, file download) compared to interactive traffic.
+Some content is more resilient to buffering and delays (e.g., file copy, file download) compared to interactive traffic.
 This traffic can be buffered in favor of improved interactivity, without significant impact to the user experience.
-It is least sensitive to buffer bloating.

-Requirement: REQ-PACKET-NATURE as defined previously.

-Use cases:

-  1. A remote desktop user prioritizes graphics update over an on-going file copy operation.
-  2. User application in foreground is given priority over downloading software updates.

-## User Preferences {#uc-preferences}
+For example, an on-going file copy operation flow (UDP 4-tuple) a remote desktop user can tolerate more delay than the flow carrying graphics updates.
+Or, a user application flow downloading software updates in the background can tolerate more delay than a foreground application flow.

+This applies only when data is sent in different flows (UDP 4-tuples) that belong to the same network attachment (see {{net-attach}} for details).

+Requirements:

+  REQ-FLOW-DELAY: The receiving client determines tolerance to delay of flows (UDP-4 tuple) within the same network attachment.

-A game or VoIP application may want to signal different metadata for the same type of packet in each direction.
+In other cases, a game or VoIP application may want to signal priority of one flow (UDP 4-tuple) over another flow.
 For example, for a game, video in the server-to-client direction might be more important than audio, whereas input devices (e.g., keystrokes) might be more important than audio.
 Each user can have varied preferences for the same type of data originating from the server.

-Determination of such preferences is outside of the scope of this document.
+This applies only when data is sent in different flows (UDP 4-tuples) that belong to the same network attachment (see {{net-attach}} for details).

 Requirements:

-  REQ-CLIENT-DECIDES:
-  : The receiving client determines importance of packets it receives, as the client may have changing needs over time.
+  REQ-FLOW-PRIORITY: The receiving client determines importance of flows (UDP-4 tuple) within the same network attachment.

-Use cases:

-  1. Dynamic changes to priority based on user activity is not possible today.
-For example, audio packets having the same priority when a user mutes the audio locally, or change in priority during times of emergency where video streaming applications share the same priority as SOS signals.

-  2. A user prioritizing video over audio while playing an interactive game.

-  3. User's foreground application should receive priority over background tasks.
-For example, a user is typing in a document while playing a media in the background within the same session.

-## Mixed Traffic {#mixed-traffic}

-Mixed traffic can contain multiple types of data flowing through the same 5-tuple connection.
-They may include digital models of the real world, multimedia content, virtualized desktop/apps, and interactive engagement.

-In cases where the wireless network has to drop or delay processing, all packets of the media frame or stream are treated in the same manner.

-Requirements:

-  REQ-PACKET-RELIABILITY:
-  : Indicate if a packet is treated as reliable or unreliable by the application.

-  REQ-PACKET-NATURE:
-  : Indicate if a packet belongs to bulk traffic or interactive traffic.

-Examples: Virtual Apps and Desktops.

-Use cases:

-  1. Document being printed/saved while being edited.
-The interactive traffic has higher priority over bulk traffic).

-  2. File download while intearacting with the webpage.
-With QUIC, this could occur with the same webserver.
-Interactive activity performed with the webpage higher priority over file download.

-  3. In graphics remoting, Critical Glyphs (Reliable) has more priority over Smoothing Glyphs (unreliable) during reactive events.

-  4. During reactive policy events, the network can choose to drop the packets marked unreliable by the application, thereby prioritizing reliable packets to avoid retransmissions and performance degradation.

-## Honoring of Metadata for Servers Behind a Gateway

-In enterprise networks and remote desktop use case, a server can host multiple connections with varying type of traffic.
-These servers are often exposed to the Internet through some sort of a gateway-proxy and the signaling (like DSCP bits) from these servers are often ignored by the access/transit networks.

-Requirement: REQ-CLIENT-DECIDES as defined previously.

 # Operational Considerations {#operational}